Difference Between Biome and Ecosystem

 3. Many ecosystems make up a biome, while many living communities and their environments make up an ecosystem.

 4. In a biome, each organism doesn’t need to interact with each other as they are separated by large distances and other physical barriers.
-In ecosystems, all organisms are closely related and work together to form a self-regulatory unit or trophic levels and food webs.
+In ecosystems, all organisms are closely related and work together to form self-regulatory units or trophic levels and food webs.
 Usually, animals adapted to the same ecological condition and having interlinked niches exist in an ecosystem.

 5. Biomes are classified according to their climate, while ecosystems are classified according to their interacting biotic and abiotic entities.